Home

 Tips and Secrets for Disneyland Fastpass Tickets

-Tips and Secrets for Disneyland Fastpass Tickets The Disneyland FastPass: You’ll wonder how it could possibly work.
-All you need to know is-- It just does.
-Not everyone uses it, which makes the FastPass line even quicker.
-But you will!
+The Disneyland FastPass: You’ll wonder how it could possibly work.
+All you need to know is– It just does.

 What is a FastPass?

-It's a ticket that holds your place in line for a ride.
-It lets you leave and do whatever you want and then get back in line when you’re closer to getting on.
+It’s a ticket that holds your place in line for a ride.
+It lets you leave and do whatever you want and then get back in a special shorter line later.

 Sort of like if your buddy agreed to stand in line for you and call your cell when he got close to the entrance.